Leadership

 Sara Sayers

-Sara Sayers – Associate Director
+Sara Sayers – Associate Clinical Director

 Sara Sayers is the Associate Director of the Aphasia Lab at the University of South Carolina.
 She graduated with a B.S. in Speech Language Pathology and Audiology from Indiana University of Pennsylvania in 2007 and a M.S. in Speech Language Pathology at Towson University in 2009.
 She is an ASHA certified Speech Language Pathologist who specializes in adult neurogenic communication disorders.
 Her current focus is investigating how peoples’ brain health changes as they age as well as the neurological and social-emotional impacts of COVID-19 on recovered individuals.
 In her free time, Sara enjoys spending time with her family and friends, doing yoga, walking, and trying out new recipes.